 The inpatient department at our hospital in Khost includes a 68-bed maternity unit and a 22-bed newborn unit.
 We also run two operating theatres and offer comprehensive emergency obstetric care, vaccinations for newborn babies, family planning, health promotion and a women’s health clinic.

 When we first opened in 2012, we had 15 deliveries a day.
 That quickly climbed to 30, then 50.
-By 2018, the team was receiving an average of 2,000 women a day and on their busiest days assisted as many as 100 births.
+In 2019, MSF teams assisted on average over 60 births a day and on their busiest days, as many as 100 births.

 MSF is also one of the largest employers of women in Khost: we employ around 430 people, as cleaners, nurses, midwives, nannies and doctors.
 The majority are women, many who had never had jobs before.

 In the peripheral districts of the province, we're helping health centres to increase their capacities.
 They are now open 24/7 and assist simple deliveries without having to unnecessarily refer them to our maternity hospital.
 That makes it easier for mothers to give birth close to their homes and enables our facility to focus its resources on those that involve higher risks for mothers and babies.